I see four basic models for online learning:

 In terms of technology there’s a few different ways to create content:

 - Powerpoint with voiceover – this is probably the simplest, and I have several examples.
-There’s also products such as Adobe Spark that perform the same function but slightly slicker.
+There’s also products such as Adobe Spark that perform the same function but slightly slicker. do be careful about whether to put the slides online as well, since this can reduce the likelihood of students watching the video.

 - Dual video and slides – this is a great way to convey detailed content but in a personalised way (e.g. Andy Field)